isabella232/primetime.en/help/digital-rights-management/RBOP/introduction/output-protection-faq.md

 Frequently asked questions about using resolution-based output protection.

-* **Q.** *When defining a digital output requirement for a pixel constraint, I’m getting parsing/formatting errors when I leave the HDCP version out, but I don’t have any HDCP requirements.
+* **Q.** *When defining a digital output requirement for a pixel constraint, I'm getting parsing/formatting errors when I leave the HDCP version out, but I don't have any HDCP requirements.
 How should I configure my digital output requirement in this case?* **A.** Since HDCP version checking is not supported in the client currently, Adobe recommends setting the HDCP version to `1.0`.
 This will ensure that your configuration is formatted correctly and is semantically consistent in the future when HDCP version checking is supported.
 The following snippet illustrates a configuration with this HDCP value.

   ```
   { "pixelConstraints":